-In this case, the activity can move from the task it starts to the task it has an affinity for, when that task comes to the foreground.
+In this case, the activity can move from the task it starts in to the task it has an affinity for when that task comes to the foreground.

 Clear the back stack

 If the user leaves a task for a long time, the system clears the task of all activities except the root activity.
-When the user returns to the task again, only the root activity is restored.
-The system behaves this way, because, after an extended amount of time, users likely have abandoned what they were doing before and are returning to the task to begin something new.
+When the user returns to the task, only the root activity is restored.
+The system behaves this way based on the assumption that after an extended amount of time users have abandoned what they were doing before and are returning to the task to begin something new.

 There are some activity attributes that you can use to modify this behavior:

 "true"in the root activity of a task, the default behavior just described does not happen.
 The task retains all activities in its stack even after a long period.